Hot Flashes

 Hot Flashes Treatments

-• Practice slow, diaphragmatic breathing.
+• Practice slow, diaphragmatic breathing

-• Eat a balanced diet.
+• Eat a balanced diet

-• Increase soy protein intake.
+• Increase soy protein intake

-• Exercise regularly.
+• Exercise regularly

-• Consider meditation or yoga.
+• Consider meditation or yoga

-Alternative remedies like Maca and Ginkgo Biloba are used to treat hot flashesIt is most logical, as well as safest, to begin with the least invasive lifestyle changes first, and then progress on to other measures if these are not working.
-Due to the fact that at heart, hot flashes are a hormonal issue, it is most effective to address the problem at the hormonal source.
-Natural and alternative remedies are a safe and easy way to nip this problem in the bud, particularly in conjunction with lifestyle changes to promote overall health.
+It is most logical, as well as safest, to begin with the least invasive lifestyle changes first, and then progress on to other measures if these are not working.
+Given the fact that at heart, hot flashes are a hormonal issue, it is most effective to address the problem at the source.
+Natural and alternative remedies are a safe and easy way to balance hormone levels, particularly in conjunction with lifestyle changes to promote overall health.

-In more drastic cases, it may be advisable to seek surgical or pharmaceutical treatments, though surely these are more risky in terms of side effects and should be approached with caution.
+In more drastic cases, it may be advisable to seek surgical or pharmaceutical treatments, though these are more risky in terms of side effects and should be approached with caution.
 In addition to hormone replacement therapy (HRT), several other pharmaceutical drugs may be effective hot flash treatment options.
 These drugs include:

-• Blood pressure medications.
+• Blood pressure medications

-• Mild sedatives.
+• Mild sedatives

-• Seizure medications.
+• Seizure medications

 It is important to keep in mind that while all of these drugs have the potential to assist in hot flash relief, they all carry a risk of side effects, some of which may outweigh any potential benefits.
 Click on the following link to read and learn more specifics about the different options for the treatment of hot flashes.